anthonyalbertyn/sen/README.md

 ## Some bugs

-- The antd library is causing some errors to appear in the console
+- The console is reporting some errors (cuased by the antd library)
 - These errors are produced by the antd Button and DatePicker components
 - Upgrading to a later version of antd library should fix the issues